Lytle, Texas: Geography

 Lytle is located in the northern corner of Atascosa County.
 Most of the city lies in Atascosa County; only small portions extend into Bexar and Medina counties.

-Interstate 35 passes through the southeast part of the city, with access from Exit 131.
+Interstate 35 passes through the southeastern part of the city, with access from Exit 131.
 Lytle's Main Street is Texas State Highway 132, following the route of the former U.S. Route 81 southwest to Natalia and Devine, before rejoining I-35.
 Downtown San Antonio is 25 mi northeast via I-35, and Laredo is 133 mi to the south.